smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 record fields before the script driver attempts to utilize the remaining definition of each step.

-If there is a \"CaptID:\" entry appearing in the log, it is possible to put the screen cursor on this type of line and then press \<**F13**\> to branch to a view of the Captured Data (and Response Rules) Log entries in a different Agent log file.
+If there is a "CaptID:" entry appearing in the log, it is possible to put the screen cursor on this type of line and then press \<**F13**\> to branch to a view of the Captured Data (and Response Rules) Log entries in a different Agent log file.
 This permits the viewer to verify what